 Sure there are other important questions to ask: what can we do to further prevent victims from hacks?

 There are measures we can take to try to take and prevent attacks such as updating passwords, installing a credible VPN, and recognizing potentially threatening emails.
 And at the same time, we can't monitor our information stored in large databases like Target and Sony, whose databases were breached last year.

 Because the internet has grown to be so vast and complex over the past thirty years, so have the hacks.
 Instead of looking out for just one species, there are new and improved breeds every day.

 In a seemingly inevitable future, it's important to focus on finding a healthy way to reverse this societal blame that has constructed a harmful stigma.
 Maybe through spreading awareness about our susceptibility, it will invoke compassion in bitter users who have lowered themselves to victim blaming.
 Perhaps it also will invoke fear.
 It's hard to say, but one thing is for certain:

 Being hacked or potentially hacked shouldn't stop you from living your life.
 We can't listen to the cruel voices that echo our guilt, it's not worth it.

 Sure, we could delete our online accounts, refrain from taking photos, live in constant anxiety.
 Or, we could accept a rational risk in trusting that our privacy is safe and acknowledge that everyone else is doing the same.

-It's time to shatter the stigma and embrace the takeaways the celebrity hack and other leaks have taught us: Invasion of privacy is wrong.
+It's time to shatter the stigma and embrace the takeaways that celebrity hacks and other leaks have taught us: invasion of privacy is wrong.
 The internet shouldn't influence that ruling.
-The victims of these aren't to blame because we all are potential victims to these personal violations, just like in the offline world.
+The victims of these attacks aren't to blame because we are all potential victims to these personal violations, just as we are in the offline world.
 So let's start treating these incidents the right way.

 The hacked are not to blame, guilt, or shame.